 Zinger Spins is an online casino established in 2016 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Cassava Enterprises (Gibraltar) Ltd and is registered under the jurisdictions of Gibraltar and United Kingdom.
-Last updated: February 13, 2019.
+It is operated by 888 Holdings plc and is registered under the jurisdictions of Gibraltar and United Kingdom.
+Last Updated: October 24, 2020.

 Zinger Spins is a casino that was launched in 2016 by Cassava Enterprises Limited, which is a white label provider associated with the popular betting site 888 Casino.
 The casino is very similar to other Cassava white label casinos which means it has a varied gaming library and professional support.
 However that also brings with it a couple of drawbacks that, if you'll accept my apologies for the pun in advance, take away some of the casino's "zing".